Home

 How does 53 Ideas work?

-From May 1 through May 31, you can submit a 53-second pitch on the 53 Ideas website.
-On June 9, 2022, we’ll announce the top 53 selected to move forward in the competition.
-The next step is for contestants to participate in training and coaching to help flesh out their idea and prepare for the second pitch round.
-Contestants must participate in 75% of virtual trainings and all 53 will present a 3-minute pitch live via WebEx to a group of judges the week of July 11, 2022.
-The judges will then select the top ten to move on to compete live at the pitch finale in August for 1st, 2nd and 3rd place to win $10,000, $5,000 or $2,500 in seed funding.
+From May 5 through May 31, you can submit a 53-second pitch on the 53 Ideas website.
+The first week in June we’ll announce the top 53 selected to move forward in the competition.
+The next step is for the top 53 to participate in training and coaching to help flesh out their ideas and prepare for the second pitch round.
+Contestants must participate in 75% of virtual trainings and all 53 will present a 3-minute pitch live via WebEx to a group of judges the week the week of July 7, 2024.
+The judges will then select the top ten to move on to compete live at the pitch finale to be held in late July where the finalists will compete for 1st, 2nd and 3rd place to win $10,000, $5,000 or $2,500 in seed funding.
+Those entering the contest and selected to move forward must be available for future pitch rounds.
+Dates to keep open include: July 8, 9, 10, & 25 virtual and the 20 for in-person participation.

 Who can submit?